probinso/ABC/README.md

 The current paired slides are located **[here](https://github.com/probinso/introduction-git)**.
 The bulk of the talk, including exercise, takes ~ 1.5 hours.
 The tail slides are special topics, and are useful aids.

+### Warning

-When you clone the repository please use this form : `git@github.com:<username/organization>/ABC.git`
+Some of the operations, run by the scripts, are composed from `sed` and `awk` commands.
+This means that strings that malformed user specified content may not produce results as expected.
+When you clone the repository please use this form : `git@github.com:<username/organization>/ABC.git`. note that `git@`, `:`, and `.git` are all included.

 ### Dependencies